aws-samples/aws-deployment-pipeline-reference-architecture/docs/application-pipeline/ri-cdk-pipeline.md

 ## Prod

 ???+ required "Optional Approval"
-    A manual approval step is added to the end of the `Beta` and `Gamma` stages.
+    A manual approval step is added to the end of the `Gamma` stage.
 The step is added at the end to keep the environment in a stable state while manual testing is performed.
 Once the step is approved, the pipeline continues execution to the next stage.

     ```typescript
-        pipeline.addStage(betaStage, {
-            post: [
+        new PipelineEnvironment(pipeline, Gamma, (deployment, stage) => {
+            stage.addPost(
-                new SoapUITest(this, 'E2E Test', {
+                new JMeterTest('Performance Test', {
                 source: source.codePipelineSource,
-                    endpoint: betaStage.apiUrl,
+                endpoint: deployment.apiUrl,
+                threads: 300,
+                duration: 300,
+                throughput: 6000,
+                cacheBucket,
                 }),
-                new ManualApprovalStep('PromoteFromBeta'),
+                new ManualApprovalStep('PromoteFromGamma'),
-            ],
+            );
         });
     ```